rvarago/rvarago.github.io/_posts/2019-05-26-the-beauty-of-total-functions.md

 ## What Happens in our Original Example? 😄

-In [C++](https://en.cppreference.com/w/cpp/container/vector/operator_at) pretty anything can happen whenever we try to access the array outside of its bounds.
-More formally:
+In [C++](https://en.cppreference.com/w/cpp/container/vector/operator_at) pretty much anything can happen when we try to access an array outside of its bounds.
+Put more formally:

 > Accessing an element of `std::vector<T> vec` at index `i`, which is out-of-bounds (i.e. `i ≥ vec.size()`) is undefined behaviour.